jongio/azure-dev-docs/articles/azure-developer-cli/troubleshoot.md

    ```

    > [!NOTE]
-   > If running CodeSpaces in the browser, you may receive an error with message `localhost refused to connect` after logging in.
+   > If running Codespaces in the browser, you may receive an error with message `localhost refused to connect` after logging in.
 If so:
    >
    > 1. Copy the URL.
    > 1. Run `curl '<pasted url>'` (URL in quotes) in a new Visual Studio Code terminal.